yxj0312/docs/Coding/Eloquent Performance Patterns/L09-Faster Options Than whereHas.md

     }
 ```

-Run time: 113ms, our companies_name_index is being used
+Run time: 113ms, our companies_name_index is being used. firstname and lastname index are not being used.